-Income taxes-The Operating Company is treated as a partnership for federal income tax purposes.
-Accordingly, no provision for income taxes has been made in the accompanying financial statements, as the partners are individually responsible for reporting income or loss based on their respective share of the revenues and expenses.
+Income taxes-The Operating Company is treated as a partnership for federal income tax purposes and as such is generally not subject to federal or state and local income taxes except with respect to state source income received from underlying investments.
+The partners are individually responsible for reporting income or loss based on their respective share of the revenues and expenses.
 The Operating Company files United States ("U.S.") federal, state, and local income tax returns.